babel/babel/README.md

 ### Silver Sponsors

-Become a silver sponsor with a monthly donation of $500 and get your logo on our README on Github and the front page of https://babeljs.io. [[Become a Silver Sponsor](https://opencollective.com/babel#silver-sponsors)]
+Become a silver sponsor with a monthly donation of $500 and get your logo on our README on GitHub and the front page of https://babeljs.io. [[Become a Silver Sponsor](https://opencollective.com/babel#silver-sponsors)]

 <a href="https://opencollective.com/babel/tiers/silver-sponsors/0/website" target="_blank"><img src="https://opencollective.com/babel/tiers/silver-sponsors/0/avatar"></a>
 <a href="https://opencollective.com/babel/tiers/silver-sponsors/1/website" target="_blank"><img src="https://opencollective.com/babel/tiers/silver-sponsors/1/avatar.svg"></a>